rubenaprikyan/full-stack-auth/backend/README.md

 Last step,

 - Create s3 bucket and pass the name to s3 service, by default it uses `uploader-experimental` bucket name.
+- Create avatars folder there and put the image with the name of `default.jpeg`, if you don't do this, still the app will work, but will have an issue when using default avatar(skipped avatar uploading part in registration form)
 - Create aws credentials and grant full s3 access
 ```json
 {